Outbound webhooks overview

 For message

-For example, if you sent the following curl message, which sends a JSON message to the channel my_channel
+For example, if you publish a message to the channel my_channel

 curl -X POST https://rest.ably.io/channels/my_channel/messages \